LPG Absorption vs DC Compressor in Detail

 2-Way and 3-Way are terms referring to absorption fridges which can operate on 2 or 3 different power supplies.
 This is usually a combination of LPG and 240 volt (2-way) or LPG, 12 volt and 240 volt (3-way).

-DC compressor fridges are generally the best for portable and mobile situations or when a stable surface in not available.
+DC compressor fridges work better in mobile situations or when a stable DC power supply is readily available.
 The up-front costs are higher; batteries and either solar panels, a generator, or a smart charger.
 But after that you are up and running for years.

 Check out our Fridges to find the best portable fridge for you.